-Meritorious Service Award or the new P: Award.
-Purpose and criteria for each awa scribed below:
+Award.
+Purpose and criteria for each awa scribed below.

 To submit your nomination, simply cal UFAX and request document #62.
-Fill o and fax it to the Awards & Recognition comember in your region, or complete the nation form at www.appa.org.
-The Award tion Committee will review all nomination the recipients.
-Awards will be presented J APPA's 86th Annual Meeting in Cincinn the Natural Sciences, CCHE indicates, "This model involved some rather sophisticated computer modeling and required the regular collection of massive amounts of data, so much so that it was finally abandoned due to the incapacity of campus data processing systems to manage it."14
+Fill o and fax it to the Awards & Recognition of and fax it to the Awards & Recognition of member in your region, or complete the nation form at www.appa.org.
+The Award tion Committee will review all nominated the recipients.
+Awards will be presented J APPA's 86th Annual Meeting in Cincinn us Service Award the Natural Sciences, CCHE indicates, "This model involved some rather sophisticated computer modeling and required the regular collection of massive amounts of data, so much so that it was finally abandoned due to the incapacity of campus data processing systems to manage it."
+14